Typical conversation with a recruiter...

-Why do I want to deal with this level of paranoia right from the start?
+Why do I want to deal with this paranoia?

-The coding exercise is a variation of the trick question, like the brainteasers that Google promoted for years.
+The coding exercise is a variation of the brainteasers that Google promoted for years.
 They have no predictive value about writing software.
 It's an alpha geek domination / gatekeeper technique.
-The gatekeepers refined a contrived problem over several days and I'm supposed to solve it in an hour.
-But usually I don't see their contrived issue or it's wrapped in twisted wording to hide the contrive, so I get the condescending reply,
+The gatekeepers refined a contrived problem for days and tell me to solve it in an hour.
+But I rarely see the contrived issue or it's wrapped in awkward wording to hide it, so I get a condescending reply,

 "Wellllll, you did okaaaaayyyy but you missed some stuff".

-Why do I want to screw around with this paranoia?
-I don't.
+Why do I want to mess with this?

-They can play their gatekeeper game and discard me, it saves me time and annoyance.
+They can play their game and protect their territory, skipping it saves me time and annoyance.

 Likewise, I don't do group interviews anymore.
-There's always one or two people who resent my resume or fear I'll take their position or paranoid that I'm not online or I didn't smile enough.
-The job is about their mental issues instead of a product and I'm not a baby sitter.
-So I spend 5 or 6 or 7 hours on being annoyed.
+There's always one who resents my resume or I'm a threat to their job or paranoid that I'm not online or I didn't smile enough.
+The job is about their insecurities instead of the product and I'm not a baby sitter or psychologist.
+So I skip 5 or 6 hours of pointless annoyance.

-I manage my annoyance because they can't figure out that they aren't hiring for software development.
-They're hiring for ego gratification or socialization or virtual signaling or joining their church or whatever and I'm not interested in deciphering it.
-In earlier times most jobs were still about delivering a product instead socializing, paranoia and conformity labeled as "diversity".
+I manage my annoyance because they can't admit they aren't hiring for software development.
+They're hiring for ego gratification or socialization or virtual signaling or joining their church and I don't care to figure out why.
+In earlier times most jobs were about delivering the product instead socializing, paranoia, obedience and conformity relabeled as "diversity".